1942–43 Serie C: After the war

 At the end of this season the championship was suspended due to World War II.
 After the war, the devastation left by the battles on the Gothic Line made travels from one side of the Apennines to the other very difficult.
+More, Northern Italy was occupied by the US Army under the separate administration of the AMGOT.
 The championship was restarted in 1945 with a transitory season where northern and southern sides took part in nearly separated competitions.
 For these reasons, the championship composition was deeply changed.